The Spin Stops Here!

 2. Info-Gap is hailed as a methodology for robust decision-making under severe uncertainty.

-Yet, it is a simple exercise to show that Info-Gap's robustness model actually does not deal with the severity of the uncertainty: it simply takes no notice of it.
+Yet, it is a simple exercise to show that Info-Gap's robustness model does not actually deal with the severity of the uncertainty: it simply takes no notice of it.

 The formal proof consits of approximately 5 lines.